wied2000/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 4. Appropriately labels the data set with descriptive variable names.

-- convert all features column into a column (features) that will be split later
+- convert all features column into ONE column (features) that will be split later
 - create new column for variable dom
 - create new column for variable body_gravity
 - create new column for variable acc_gyro